Beginner’s Checklist When Investing in the Stock Market

 Once the beginner is all set to step foot in the stock market.
 There are certain points to be considered before actually investing.
 By keeping these in mind, one will have a clearer picture of the stock market.
 Stepping in the market with a calm and prepared mindset is the first and foremost thing to do.
 Here are a few things worth considering as a beginner:-

-- Prioritise your debts– Before investing in something new, it is essential to first clear off your old debts.
+- Prioritize your debts– Before investing in something new, it is essential to first clear off your old debts.
 Do not leave any pending debts hanging on the thread.
 Some investors think of the stock market as a source of repayment of their old debts.
 Do not make this mistake as the market is unreliable.
 As a beginner, you must not put such a sword over your head.

 - Put at stake only the surplus– Invest only the additional amount.
 Do not put in money required for daily needs or other purposes.
-Some people pursue it as a hobby and some take it as a career; in both cases, only surplus savings must be used.
+Some people pursue it as a hobby, and some take it as a career; in both cases, only surplus savings must be used.

-- Have a reserve– Keeping some security deposit or reserve is a very wise move.
+- Have a reserve– Keeping some security deposit or reserve is a sage move.
 It not only helps you at times of emergency but also reduces risks.
 Investing all you have is simply trapping yourself in the vicious circle of the stock market.
 Keep your hand free by having some cash in hand.
 It enables the investor to have personal and financial freedom.

 What should be a Beginner’s first steps in the stock market?